Signed in as:

 filler@godaddy.com

-Chimney sweeping is suspended throughout the winter months, pending frost and snow accumulation.
+Chimney sweeping is suspended throughout the winter months, pending frost and snow accumulation on rooftops.

-Heating system "red switches" are turned off, and water tanks are set to pilot; if an appliance fails to re-fire or turn on, the home owner must contact an HVAC specialist, as this is indicative of an appliance malfunction.
+Heating system "red switches" are turned off, and water tanks are set to pilot or vacation; if an appliance fails to re-fire or turn on, the home owner must contact an HVAC specialist, as this is indicative of an appliance malfunction not related to the chimney.

 NOTICE TO HOME OWNERS: Mt Freedom Chimney is not a licensed plumber or certified HVAC specialist.
-Boiler, burner, and furnace repair are not provided services; plumbing and mechanical installations are also not provided.
-We do not perform oil-to-gas conversions.
+Boiler, burner, and furnace repair are not provided services; plumbing/mechanical installations and fuel conversions are also not provided.
 Pilot lights will not be relit.

 After the heating appliance has been prepped, roof access is required for sweeping.
 Once swept, soot and other combustion byproducts are vacuumed and removed from the chimney base and thimble area before vent pipes are reconnected.
 Heating appliances are returned to their previous settings.